vanmars/galactic-age-calculator/README.md

 _There are no known bugs at this time._

+Items to Improve:
+* Change background image so white text is readable at all viewport sizes

 ## Support and contact details

 _Connect with me at vamariestewart@gmail.com with ideas to improve this project._